Labour standards regulations in Canada (hours of work, vacations, holidays, sick leave and more)

 Unions

 Nearly 30% of Canadian workers belong to unions.
 Unions in Canada are regulated by federal and provincial legislation and are required by law to be democratic and financially accountable to their members.
 Members pay “union dues” to their local union.
-Most of the dues stay in the local to fund activities such as servicing, representation, organizing, legal costs, education and so on.
+Most of the dues stay local to fund activities such as servicing, representation, organising, legal costs, education and so on.
 A small portion goes to the national union to fund activities and programs.

 Collective agreements